nextguys/lively-next-relaunch/explanation/morphic.md

 });
 ```

-In scenarios where we still want to override the master statically but also want to attach dynamic event master styles, we can utilize the `auto` field which will apply the specified master in just the same way as was the case when we directly overwrote the master in the above section.
+In scenarios where we still want to override the master statically, but also want to attach dynamic event master styles, we can utilize the `auto` field which will apply the specified master in just the same way as was the case when we directly overwrote the master in the above section.
 However with the additional dynamic master styles stepping in when applicable:

 ```javascript
 const ClickedDie = component(Die, { fill: Color.red.lighter() });